Deltebre

 The municipality occupies much of the northern half of the Ebre Delta, on the left bank of the river.
 The cultivation of rice and tourism are the major industries.
-The T-340 road links the municipality with Tortosa and the rest of the comarca, while barges cross the river to Sant Jaume d'Enveja.
+The T-340 road links the municipality with Tortosa and the rest of the comarca; barges used to cross the river to Sant Jaume d'Enveja, however since 2010 there is a bridge between both shores of the Ebre, lo Passador.